EV Ready program frequently asked questions

 A ‘port’ refers to one charging connector.
 Each port is dedicated to one parking space and is what your project incentive will be based upon.

-Eligible sites are multi-family buildings with 5 or more units and workplaces (which are essentially any commercial or industrial building including retail) receiving electric service from Peninsula Clean Energy.
+Eligible sites are multi-family buildings with 4 or more units, employee parking, and all other publicly-accessible non-residential locations that are receiving electric service from Peninsula Clean Energy.